Mazatlán International Airport: Passenger terminal

 The passenger terminal accommodates both arrival and departure services for domestic and international flights within a two-story main building and two satellite terminals.
 The ground floor of the main building includes check-in areas and an arrivals section featuring customs and immigration facilities, a baggage claim area, and an arrivals hall.
 Here, passengers can access car rental services, taxi stands, snack bars, and souvenir shops.
 The upper floor of the main building houses the security checkpoint and a departure area equipped with a food court, duty-free shops, a VIP lounge, and a transit zone.
 The gates are located in two satellite buildings, designated A and B, which are connected to the main terminal via a walkway.

 Satellite A serves domestic flights and features waiting areas with shops and food stands.
 It has four gates: gates 7 and 9 are located on the top floor and are equipped with jet bridges, while gates 6, 8, and 10 are located on the ground floor, where passengers board their aircraft directly from the apron.
-Airlines operating from this satellite include Aeromexico, Aeromexico Connect, Viva Aerobus, Volaris, TAR, Magni, Calafia Airlines, and Aero Servicio Guerrero.
+Airlines operating from this satellite include Aeromexico, Aeromexico Connect, Viva, Volaris, TAR, Magni, Calafia Airlines, and Aero Servicio Guerrero.

 Satellite B serves international flights, primarily from U.S. American and Canadian airlines.
 It features sitting areas, food stands, and duty-free shops.
-This Satellite also features four gates (gates 1-5), with two of them equipped with jet bridges.
+This Satellite also features four gates (gates 1–5), with two of them equipped with jet bridges.
 Airlines operating from Satellite B include Alaska Airlines, American Airlines, American Eagle, Sun Country Airlines, United Express, and Westjet.